The Princess on the Glass Hill: Adaptations

 The tale was adapted into a play by Latvian poet Rainis, with the title Zelta zirgs (lv) ("The Golden Horse" or "The Golden Steed"), wherein hero Antiņš must rescue the princess, lying in deep sleep atop the glass mountain.

-Two Hungarian variants of the tale were adapted into episodes of the Hungarian television series Magyar népmesék ("Hungarian Folk Tales") (hu), with the titles Hamupipőke királyfi ("The Simple Prince") and A szegény ember szőlője ("The Poor Man's Vineyard").

 The tale was also adapted into the 1982 Czechoslovakian film Popolvár najväčší na svete (sk).
 In this version, the titular Popolvár tames three horses (one chestnut, other black and the third white).
 When Princess Láskykvet is captured by "The King of the Underworld" and trapped into a mountainous prison, Popolvár rides the three horses and dons copper, silver and golden armors to ascend the mountain and rescue her.